Renovation work in the court of honour

 Always to provide greater access to its unique and precious collections, the BnF will continue its digitization policy; over 1 500 000 specialized documents have already been digitized and are available via Gallica digital library.

-The main reading room of the renovated library, the Oval reading room, will be open to all and available for free in 2020.
+The main reading room of the renovated library, the Oval reading room, will be open to all and available for free.
 Among other services, readers and visitors will benefit innovative digital devices presenting the wealth and variety of collections housed at Richelieu Library.

 Labrouste reading room